Art rock: 1965–66

-Jacqueline Edmondson's 2013 encyclopedia Music in American Life states that, although it was preceded by earlier examples, Frank Zappa and the Mothers of Invention's debut album Freak Out!
+The period when rock music became most closely aligned with the contemporary art world began in 1966 and continued until the mid-1970s.
+Jacqueline Edmondson's 2013 encyclopaedia Music in American Life states that, although it was preceded by earlier examples, Frank Zappa and the Mothers of Invention's debut album Freak Out!
 (June 1966) came to be seen as "the first successful incorporation of art music in a pop context".
 With Los Angeles as his base since the early 1960s, Zappa was able to work in an environment where student radicalism was closely aligned with an active avant-garde scene, a setting that placed the city ahead of other countercultural centres at the time and would continue to inform his music.
 Writer and pianist Michael Campbell comments that the album "contains a long noncategorical list of Zappa's influences, from classical avant-garde composers to obscure folk musicians".

-The Beatles' Revolver (August 1966) furthered the album-as-art perspective and continued pop music's evolution.
+By August, the Beatles' Revolver furthered the rock album-as-art perspective and continued pop music's evolution.
 Led by the art-rock single "Eleanor Rigby", it expanded the genre's scope in terms of the range of musical styles, which included Indian, avant-garde and classical, and the lyrical content of the album, and also in its departure from previous notions of melody and structure in pop songwriting.
 According to Rolling Stone, "Revolver signaled that in popular music, anything – any theme, any musical idea – could now be realized."
 As with Rubber Soul, the album inspired many of the progressive rock artists of the 1970s, and each of its songs has been recognised as anticipating a new subgenre or style.